zeptofs/nz-api-documentation/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-Split enables your business to make, collect and receive payments all through 1 simple API integration using nothing but bank accounts.
-Payments are hard.
-So we do most of the heavy lifting, leaving you to focus on on your business!
+Split enables your business to make, collect and receive payments using nothing but bank accounts.
+We've overlayed a simple REST-ful API on top of the legacy (and newer) Australian payment rails,  enabling all of your account to account payment flows through 1 simple integration.

 You can find more on this in the [Making payments](/#making-payments) and [Getting paid](/#getting-paid) guides.

+And for all kinds of How To's and Recipes, head on over to our  [Help Guide](https://help.split.cash/en/).
 <div class="middle-header">Conventions</div>

 * Authentication is performed using OAuth2.
 See the [Get started](/#get-started) and [Authentication & Authorisation](/#authentication-and-authorisation) guides for more.